 The COVID-19 pandemic has sent shockwaves through the world as we know it.
 To fight the virus, our governmental leaders have asked all of us to stay at home, closed down many businesses, and introduced social distancing into our way of life.
 Yes COVID-19 has changed our day-to-day life, but not just in the ways that are highlighted in the media.
 Staying at home and having our gyms closed presents a unique challenge to everyone trying to stay fit and healthy.
 Exercise is an essential part of life to maintain a healthy weight, fight chronic disease, boost immune systems, improve stress and elevate your mood, and combat chronic pain.
 Your body was created to move, and as the old saying goes, you either use it or lose it!

-As we practice social distancing and self quarantine we have to be creative to find ways to stay mobile as part of our new routine.
+As we practice social distancing and self-quarantine we have to be creative to find ways to stay mobile as part of our new routine.
 The risks of not staying mobile are considerable.
-In fact, immobility poses many health risks, some which can be serious.
+In fact, immobility poses many health risks, some of which can be serious.

 1. Take Advantage of the Great Outdoors!

 While many businesses and gyms are shut down, being outside is still safe.
 Obviously, the most important thing is to remain at home and quarantined if you feel sick, especially with the cardinal symptoms of COVID-19; cough, fever, and shortness of breath.
 But as long as you are healthy and maintain adequate social distancing from others, go out for a run or go for a hike.
 Ride a bike and get your heart pumping.
 Cardiovascular-type exercise is critical in burning calories, limbering up stiff joints, and improving your mental health!
 All it costs is a good pair of running shoes!